Anaminus/roblox-bug-tracker/README.md

 <tr><td> Website </td><td>Issues on Roblox websites; roblox.com, m.roblox.com, wiki.roblox.com, etc. <b>Test sites are not included!</b> (i.e. gametest, sitetest)</td></tr>
 </table>

-### Platforms (not added)
+### Platforms
 On which platform (operating system) the issue occurs.
-Only use these if an issue occurs on some platforms, but not others.
+These should only be used if an issue occurs on some platforms, but not others.

 - Windows XP
 - Windows 7
+- Windows 8
 - OS X
 - iOS